jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     Subtitle count: 0, state: off, index: 1, delay: 0
     V:PortSettingsChanged: 1920x800@24.00 interlace:0 deinterlace:0 anaglyph:0 par:1.00 layer:0 alpha:255

+#### Using the Raspberry Pi Camera

+The [raspicam][raspicam] command line tools are installed

+* raspistill
+* raspivid
+* raspiyuv

+More documentation on the tools can be found [here][rpi_camera_module].

+To enable the RPi camera, add/edit the following in the RPi `config.txt`

+    start_x=1
+    gpu_mem=128
+    disable_camera_led=1   # optional for disabling the red LED on the camera

+To get access to `config.txt`, mount the boot partition first

+    root@rpi# mount /dev/mmcblk0p1 /mnt

+Then edit, save and reboot.

+    root@rpi# vi /mnt/config.txt

+Example to test the camera for 60 seconds (rotating the image because of the way I have my camera mounted)

+    root@rpi2# raspistill -t 60000 --hflip --vflip

 [rpi]: https://www.raspberrypi.org/
 [raspbian]: https://www.raspbian.org/
 [rpi-distros]: https://www.raspberrypi.org/downloads/